 Once the Office of Accessibility Services has approved the ESA, the ESA Owner must abide by the following rules and responsibilities.
 Failure to abide by the ESA rules and responsibilities may lead to sanctions including removal of the ESA from University Housing.

-- The ESA Owner must complete and submit to the Office of Accessibility Services the Request for Emotional Support Animal Documentation Form and the Request for Housing Accommodation Form, as well as the required ESA Health Documentation before bringing the requested ESA to campus.
+- The ESA Owner must complete and submit to the Office of Accessibility Resources and the Request for Accessible Housing Accommodation Form, as well as the ESA’s up to date vaccination and flea and tick treatment documentation before bringing the requested ESA to

-- All ESAs will be provided with a University Identification tag that the ESA owner must pick up from the Office of Student Life after receiving approval for the ESA from the Office of Accessibility Services.
-Unless impractical, the ESA should wear the tag at all times.
+- All ESAs will be provided with a University decal that the ESA owner may pick up from the Office of Accessibility Resources and Services after receiving approval for the ESA from the Office of Accessibility Resources and

-- The ESA will remain in the ESA Owner’s University assigned room and is not permitted in other student’s rooms or the common areas of the residential facilities, and other areas of the University such as classrooms, academic buildings, administrative buildings, libraries, dining services areas, fitness center, pool etc.
+- The ESA will remain in the ESA Owner’s University assigned room and is not permitted in other student’s rooms or the common areas of the residential facilities, and other areas of the University such as classrooms, academic buildings, administrative buildings, libraries, dining services areas, fitness center, outside recreational areas, pools,

 - ESAs must be taken out of the building by way of the shortest and most direct path, and must be maintained under standard restraints such as a carrier and/or collar when outdoors, in public areas, or in transit and must be confined to the residence when not in transit.

 - Fecal matter deposited on University grounds or within the facilities need to be removed immediately and disposed of properly.
-The owner is to arrange for immediate removal of fecal matter if unable to perform the task personally.
+The owner is to arrange for immediate removal of fecal matter if unable to perform the task.

 - The ESA owner’s residence may be inspected for fleas, ticks, pests, and/or damage to the residential facilities once a semester or as needed.
 The Office of Student Life will schedule the inspection and notify the resident in advance of the scheduled inspection.
 If fleas, ticks, or other pests are detected through inspection, the residence hall will be treated using approved fumigation methods by a University-approved pest control service.
 The ESA owner will be billed for the expense of any necessary pest control treatment.